• Home

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.

-Hi, I'm Stacie!
-I'm a Dallas based beauty and lifestyle blogger.
+Thanks for visiting my site!
+I'm Stacie and I'm a Dallas based beauty and lifestyle blogger, Mom and Grandma.
 You could say that I'm slightly obsessed with beauty products, especially skincare.
-Living my best life one day at a time.
-3x Brand Ambassador for O, The Oprah Magazine.
+I'm living my best life one day at a time while leading with kindness.

 LET’S GET SOCIAL